Wayne Comer

-Harry Wayne Comer (born February 3, 1944) is a former Major League Baseball outfielder.
+Harry Wayne Comer (February 3, 1944 – October 4, 2023) was an American Major League Baseball outfielder.
 He played professional baseball for 13 seasons from 1962 through 1974, including stints with four major league teams: the Detroit Tigers (1967, 1968, 1972), the Seattle Pilots / Milwaukee Brewers (1969–1970), and the Washington Senators (1970).

 In 1969, Comer's only full season in the majors, he led the Seattle Pilots in runs scored, led the American League in double plays turned as an outfielder, and ranked second in the American League in assists from the outfield.
 He was also a member of the 1968 Detroit Tigers and compiled a perfect 1.000 postseason batting average with a pinch-hit single off Joe Hoerner in his only at bat in Game 3 of the 1968 World Series.

 Early years

-Comer was born in 1944 in Shenandoah, Virginia.
+Comer was born on February 3, 1944, in Shenandoah, Virginia, a son of Harry Junior Comer and Oneta Pearl Lucas Comer.
 He was raised there and attended Page County High School.
 He was an all-around athlete in high school, playing baseball, basketball and football.
 He was selected as an all-state player in football.